City Harvest Church

+City Harvest Church (城市丰收教会) or CHC is a pentecostal megachurch in Singapore.
+CHC has two main worship venues: its conventional church, completed in 2002 in the western part of the island, which emphasizes size and modern aesthetics and has a main hall capacity of 2,300 people; and the downtown Suntec Singapore Convention & Exhibition Centre, used since 2010 for its larger worship space.

+The church's building features four levels of basement.
+It has been cited by Singapore Records as the "world's deepest church."
+With a main auditorium spanning 1,700 square meters, the church is also listed by Singapore Records as the largest church structure in the South-East Asian Peninsula.

 Founded in 1989 by Kong Hee, the church officially bases its values on Charismatic and Pentecostal teachings, with emphases on such doctrines as the Great Commandment, the Great Commission and the Cultural Mandate.

 City Harvest Church is a congregational member of the National Council of Churches of Singapore.
 Services are held at its church building in Jurong West and rented hall space at Suntec International Convention Centre.

 In 2015, six church leaders and fund or finance managers were found guilty of criminal breach of trust and falsification of accounts.
 When all six of them appealed against the verdict and sentences, the Appeal Court found them guilty of basic criminal breach of trust and reduced their sentences.
 The Court also noted that the six were not motivated by personal gain, and no permanent loss was intended or caused to CHC – all the monies were returned to the church with interest.

 The church was one of three megachurches to make it to a list of Singapore's 10 largest charities, according to a report by The Straits Times in 2019.